soumadip-dev/JS-React-notes/async.md

 - In JavaScript, a promise can be created using the `Promise` constructor.
 To do this, you call `Promise` with the `new` keyword and pass in a required parameter, resulting in a promise object.
 - This constructor accepts a callback function as an argument, known as the `executor callback`.
 - It is called the `executor callback` because it is executed immediately by the `Promise` constructor when the promise object is created.
-- Our responsibility is to define this `callback` function, which handles the asynchronous task.
-The `Promise` constructor takes responsibility for executing this callback.
+- Our responsibility is to define this `callback` function, which handles the asynchronous task.The `Promise` constructor takes responsibility for executing this callback.
 - The callback function accepts two parameters: `resolve` and `reject`, which are functions provided by the `Promise` constructor.

 ```javascript